 Smart phones are so smart these days.
 Your iPhone camera is probably more advanced than you realize!
 Whenever people ask me for camera recommendations, I actually never recommend those affordable point-and-shoot cameras because chances are your phone already does just as good of a job.
 Just use what you already have!

-But if you're budget is a bit smaller...stick with your iPhone and forget about buying a camera.
+If you're budget is a bit smaller (hey there, college students) ... stick with your iPhone and forget about buying a camera.
 Seriously.
 There's actually AMAZING photographers out there that choose to only use their phone to shoot with.
 There's even awards that are given out for iPhone photography.
 It's a whole thing.

 Tips for taking better iPhone photos: